 - A Professional and Career Development loan is a commercial bank loan that you can use to help pay for work-related learning.
-We are a registered Learning Provider (registration number 4857), which means you can apply for this loan to study at Birkbeck.
+We are a registered Learning Provider (registration number 4857), which means you can apply for this loan to study here.

-Birkbeck Wellcome Trust Institutional Strategic Support Fund (ISSF)
+Birkbeck Wellcome Trust ISSF (Institutional Strategic Support Fund) funding

 - The Bloomsbury Colleges are offering 11 PhD studentships, each of three years' duration, to start in the academic year 2017/18.